McKean-Vlasov equations and nonlinear Fokker-Planck equations with critical singular Lorentz kernels: Acknowledgements

 \section{Acknowledgements}

 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Project-ID 317210226-SFB 1283.
 D. Zhang is also grateful for the NSFC grants (No. 12271352, 12322108) and Shanghai Frontiers Science Center of Modern Analysis.
-The research of G. Zhao is supported by the National Natural Science Foundation of China (Nos.
-12288201, 12271352, 12201611).
+The research of G. Zhao is also supported by the NSFC grants (Nos.
+12288201, 12271352, 12201611) and National Key Research and Development Program of China (No. 2024YFA1013503).

 The authors would like to thank Zimo Hao and Dejun Luo for valuable discussions and suggestions.